132nd-etcher/docs/OvGME_prop/index.md

 To create a mod, the first thing to do is to create the source folder, containing the files of the mods.
 For example, a simple skin.
 This folder follows the JsGME standard, replicating the target directory structure, adding and replacing files on the fly.

-Onca created, the source folder is available locally for installation, thus permitting to test the mod before packaging it.
+Once created, the source folder is available locally for installation, thus permitting to test the mod before packaging it.

 ### Packaging